Visit NZ's ONLY Kōtuku, White Heron Nesting Site

 Immerse yourself in the beautiful sights and sounds of the ancient Kahikatea rainforest and learn about its towering trees, lush ferns, vibrant berries, subtle flowers, intricate orchids, and funky fungi.

 Listen and appreciate the melodious birdsong and spot a variety of native birds as they go about their day.
-Although outside of the White Heron nesting season, individual Kōtuku are still regularly seen in the area.
+Although outside of the White Heron nesting season, individual Kōtuku are still regularly spotted in the reserve and around this area.

 Join us for an authentic and memorable nature outing complemented by stunning South Westland scenery and views of snow capped Aoraki and the mighty Southern Alps.

-Entry to the White Heron nesting site is permitted through the Department of Conservation and only possible by joining a guided tour with
+Access to the protected Waitangiroto Nature Reserve and White Heron nesting site is permitted by the Department of Conservation and only available by joining a land-based guided tour with White Heron Sanctuary Tours, Whataroa.

 Tour Times